For more information on terms, abbreviations, concepts, and vision, see our books, papers, articles, and media page.

 An adult is NIWF if he or she is not employed and not looking for work.
 NIWF persons can include students and those who choose to stay home to care for children or elderly parents, or are themselves elderly or disabled.
 In the US and Europe, roughly 35% of the population is NIWF.

-As applied to social choice systems, a measure of the relative ability of a social choice system to help groups focus on and solve (or successfully address) problems that matter.
+As applied to social choice systems, a measure of the relative ability of a social choice system to help groups focus on and solve problems that matter.
 Relative optimality has two components.
-The proximal component is (theoretical) problem-solving capacity.
+The proximal component is problem-solving capacity.
 The distal component is the degree of collective wellbeing that stems from problem-solving activity.

 In a LEDDA, the three primary types of member and nonmember organizations are standard businesses (SB), Principled Businesses (PB), and nonprofits (NP).
 All member organizations pay wages partly in tokens.
 A nonmember organization cannot be a Principled Business and cannot accept tokens as revenue.